panandicoding/Build-SE-Dataset/README.md

 cd Build-SE-Dataset
 ```

-Download TIMIT Corpus from https://github.com/philipperemy/timit
+Download TIMIT Corpus from https://github.com/philipperemy/timit.

-Extract it and put it in the `./data/TIMIT directory`:
+Extract it and put it in the `./data/TIMIT` directory:

 ```shell
 data